 - Alarm window takes input focus — Select this option if you want the Alarm window to take the keyboard focus, so you can snooze or dismiss an alarm from the keyboard without first having to click in the window with your pointer.

 - Snooze button is default — Select this option if you want Snooze to be the default button in the Alarm window so you can press Return on the keyboard after entering a snooze value without having to click the Snooze button with your pointer.
 Otherwise, pressing Return dismisses the alarm.

 - Snooze value — You can set a default snooze interval, including the option to snooze an alarm for x minutes before the start of the event.

-To receive alarms in Notification Center, choose BusyCal > Preferences > Alarms, check “Show alarms,” and select “Use Notification Center.”
+To receive alarms in Notification Center, choose BusyCal > Settings > Alarms, check “Show alarms,” and select “Use Notification Center.”

-Then, go to System Preferences > Notifications, select BusyCal in the left sidebar, and select your alert style and other settings.
+Then, go to System Settings > Notifications, select BusyCal in the left sidebar, and select your alert style and other settings.